TheRafiApp/rafipayment_marketing_server/README.md

-# RafiPay Public Site Server
+# Rafi Payment Marketing Server

 Super simple express server to handle email inputs and send to the MailChimp API, saving to a mailing list.